WesleyOliveira97/chatbot-furia/README.md

 ## 🎮 What the Bot Knows

 The chatbot can help with information about:
-- **Players**: Information about KSCERATO, yuurih, drop, skullz, arT
+- **Players**: Information about KSCERATO, yuurih, fallen, molodoy, YEKINDAR
 - **Matches**: Recent games and tournament information
 - **Statistics**: Team performance and player stats
 - **General**: Team history and achievements